nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Example of usage:

-`add /movie Harry Potter /review 5.0 /date 10 Oct 2022`
+`add /movie Harry Potter /review 5.0 /date 10-01-2022`

 ### Display reviews: `list`
 Displays all movies and television shows you have reviewed.
-Output is seperated by media category.
+Output is separated by media category.

 Format: `list`